 Long before this conversation, I learned that we meet the people we meet because we all take turns playing teacher and student.
 Sometimes, I inspire others to be more compassionate or open-minded.
 More often, people show me who I never want to become.
 In this case, after consulting Google and heeding Melinda’s advice, my lumps disappeared by my sixth mammogram, and my Pap smear returned to normal.

-When I moved out, I packed my coping mechanism among my clothes, shoes, and stuffed animals and referred to it often while living with my 26-year-old porn-addicted Mac geek boyfriend whose mom paid his bills from their joint checking account until the day he absconded to Columbus without a note and stuck me with rent and utilities I couldn’t afford.
+When I moved out, I packed my coping mechanism among my clothes, shoes, and stuffed animals and referred to it often while living with a 26-year-old porn-addict whose mom paid his bills from their joint checking account until the day he absconded to Columbus without a note and stuck me with rent and utilities I couldn’t afford.

 Since then, binges have bolstered my serotonin levels while dating other duplicitous men, studying for algebra exams at age 32, burying my mom and brother six weeks apart, and working for a touchy, tyrannical personal injury attorney who a) accused me of treason and aiding the competition when I added my job description to LinkedIn, b) asked if I was enjoying “playing cripple” the day after I broke my ankle and hobbled into the office on crutches, and c) thought it was a great idea to include fellow attorneys’ favorite quotes in the next newsletter to clients but changed every single one of them because Albert Einstein and Abigail Adams said things that were “too highbrow” or “didactic.”
 Next to Oscar Wilde’s words, the attorney – who was named after a disciple but earned the behind-the-back moniker The Devil Wears Polo – wrote in red Sharpie, “A gay Brit convicted of indecency.
 Obscure source?”